RoshanShaikh/TicTacToe-Android/README.md

 ## Features

-* You can Change the default names of the player with ur name.
+* You can Change the default names of the player with your name.
 * It stores the score of each Player.
 * You can undo last move.
 * If You want to reset the scores there is option to reset.